mahmoodhamdi/daily_challenge/README.md

 [Reverse String](https://leetcode.com/problems/reverse-string/description/)

 Write a function that reverses a string.
-The input string is given as an array of characters `s`.
+The input string is given as an array of characters s.
 You must do this by modifying the input array in-place with O(1) extra memory.

 **Example 1:**